Sri Lanka Pet Import Requirements

 Step 5: Parasite Treatments

-According to all preventative measures to ensure public health and the safety of your pet, treatments for internal and external parasites must be administered within seven days prior to entering Sri Lanka.
+According to all preventative measures to ensure public health and the safety of your pet, treatments for internal and external parasites must be administered within fourteen days prior to entering Sri Lanka.

 The treatment of pets for internal parasites, especially Echinococcus multilocularis, as well as external parasites (fleas and ticks) should be discussed with your veterinarian who will administer according to disease status of the origination country.
 These treatments are recommended, but not required.